Code of Conduct

 To help make this a great event please read the below information and acknowledge upon registration and check in

 Four Wheel Drive Queensland and the FICU committee have committed to QPWS that each person registered for the Fraser Island Cleanup has committed to a minimum of 6 hours cleaning / weeding on the event day.
-To ensure the health and safety of all volunteers it is mandatory for all volunteers to agree, understand and complete the Volunteer event registration check in form to be able to participate in the 4WD QLD Fraser Island K’gari Clean Up 1-4th May 2020.
+To ensure the health and safety of all volunteers it is mandatory for all volunteers to agree, understand and complete the Volunteer event registration check in form to be able to participate in the 4WD QLD Fraser Island K’gari Clean Up 21st – 24th of May 2021.

 All volunteers or legal guardians agree that 4WD QLD Fraser Island Clean Up and the event organisers will not be liable for: